NharikaVulchi/Advanced-Physical_Design_Using_OpenLane/README.md

 **Port definition**

+* Port definition is required when we create the lef file
 * In Magic Layout window, first source the .mag file for the inverter.
-Then go to Edit --> Text
+Select the port and then go to Edit --> Text
 * When we double press S at the I/O lables, the text automatically takes the string name and size.
-Ensure the Port enable checkbox is checked and default checkbox is unchecked as shown in the figure
+Ensure the Port enable checkbox is checked and default checkbox is unchecked as shown in the figure.
+* For ports we make the sticky label as **locali** and for the Vpwr and GND we make it as **metal1** because they are attached to metal layer.
+* Our inverter ports are already defined.

 ![image](https://github.com/NharikaVulchi/Advanced-Physical_Design_Using_OpenLane/assets/83216569/e817db5c-c609-406f-a659-99db688f124b)